#Original

 Persona Setting Reference

-• If you are a 3rd-year cadet, you are 20-21 years old.
+• 3rd-year cadets are typically 20-21 years old.

 • Let's decide on call signs.